IBM/wc-helmchart/WCSDevOps/README.md

 ```

 The Helm Server Address http://ServerIPAddress:8879 will be the value for parameter "HelmChartsRepo" when you config values.yml for DeployController

+## Artifacts Repository ##
+Artifacts repository used to store customized code package and will be integrate with DeployController which will fetch package from artifacts reposiroty

+Nexus is one of option.
+You can use Nexus Docker Image to setup quickly.
+See [How To Setup Nexus With Docker](https://hub.docker.com/r/sonatype/nexus/)

 # Deploy With Helm Charts #